harpak-lab/PGSUS/README.md

 ## Clumping to identify independent markers (optional)

 This step is only necessary for identify independent markers if they have not been previously identified for the PGS of interest.
+If the set of SNPs used to construct the PGS has already be identified, the SNPs can be specified using the ```--preselected-snps snp.ids.txt``` described below in the data munging step.

 We recommend doing this using the greedy algorithm implemented by [plink1.9](https://www.cog-genomics.org/plink/1.9/postproc#clump).
 In our analyses we used the following command and parameter set, details for each flag can be found on the plink1.9 website.

 ```plink1.9 --bfile reference_population
 --clump gwas.results.linear